 To add a visual, below is the poster I designed at Penn State in order to showcase my dissertation research to professors outside my discipline, to alumni and professionals working outside Academia, and to undergraduate students of all ages.
-As my current book project is the continuation of this research, the images and themes are quite relevant here:

 Many of the above projects – especially those related to gender and corporeality – have led me to begin researching medical history and the evolution of obstetric practices in Spain and Western Europe during the 17th – 21st centuries.
 My studies of scientific and medical advances in the twentieth-century inspired me to examine their presence as “postmodern artistic mediums” in Pedro Almodovar’s La piel que habito.
 I especially appreciate finding ways to connect my current research on early 20th century Spain and First-Wave Feminism to both my teaching and to contemporary discussions on motherhood, femininity, and heteronormative gender roles.
-In Salamanca last summer (June 2015), for example, I examined the way in which contemporary Spanish films glorify motherhood, if only “un/sub-consciously”, in my analysis of the 2007 film, Las 13 Rosas.
+In Salamanca (June 2015), for example, I examined the way in which contemporary Spanish films glorify motherhood, if only “un/sub-consciously”, in my analysis of the 2007 film, Las 13 Rosas.
 In the future, I plan to pursue projects that explore representations of children, childhood, and adolescence, as well as masculinity, femininity, and heteronormativity in 20th-21st century Peninsular literature.